prusa3d/Prusa-Connect-SDK-Printer/README.rst

 Prusa Connect SDK for Printer
 =============================

-:Requirements: Base Prusa Connect API knowledge https://connect.prusa3d.com/doc
+:Requirements: basic knowledge of `Prusa Connect API docs <http://dev.connect.prusa:8000/docs>`_.

 Printer instance
 ----------------
-You can create Printer instance with constructor, so you must know `server`, and `token`, which you can read them from lan_settings.ini.
+You can create a Printer instance using the constructor and passing `server` and `token` to it.
+These you can find in  `lan_settings.ini`.

 .. code:: python